vipulnaik/diet-exercise-health/profile-information/physical-exercise/exercise-routine.md

 Goal of exercise: maintain

-As of March 2025, my aim is to be able to manage at least 35 seconds without having to lift and reposition either foot.
+As of April 2025, my aim is to be able to manage at least 50 seconds without having to lift and reposition either foot.

 See [here](standing-on-toes-with-eyes-closed-with-history.md) for more